Myles Straw Player Props: Guardians vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 17th-ranked team ERA across all league pitching staffs (4.34).
+- The Cardinals' 4.27 team ERA ranks 17th across all league pitching staffs.

-- The Cardinals rank 13th in baseball in home runs surrendered (56 total, 1.1 per game).
+- Cardinals pitchers combine to rank 11th in baseball in home runs given up (56 total, one per game).

-- Flaherty (3-4) takes the mound for the Cardinals in his 11th start of the season.
-He's put together a 5.29 ERA in 51 2/3 innings pitched, with 54 strikeouts.

-- In his last appearance on Sunday against the Los Angeles Dodgers, the righty threw 4 2/3 innings, giving up three earned runs while surrendering four hits.
+- In his last outing on Monday against the Cincinnati Reds, the lefty went four innings, giving up four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.